eclipse-ecsp/utils/README.md

 ## License

-This project is licensed under the XXX License - see the [LICENSE.md](./LICENSE.md) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](./LICENSE) file for details.

 ## Announcements